oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

    3 tool             Tool           // Identity refers to an automated tool
 ```

-> EDITOR'S NOTE:  need examples of applying the TypeOptions
+> EDITOR'S NOTE:  need examples of applying the TypeOptions include the v1.1 enhancements.

 #### 3.1.7.8 Array